stellar/quickstart/README.md

 The Soroban RPC Server will be avaialble on port 8000 of the container, and the base URL path for Soroban RPC will be `http://<container_host>:8000/soroban/rpc`.
 This endpoint uses [JSON-RPC](https://www.jsonrpc.org/specification) protocol.
 Refer to example usages in [soroban-example-dapp](https://github.com/stellar/soroban-example-dapp).

+The Soroban RPC server uses an instance of captive core for obtaining various network ledger states, rpc server waits for captive core to be in sync with network first.
+The captive core requires at least one published archive be available from the network to get in sync.
+When using `--standalone` network, there will be a delay of 5 minutes for the new/empty standalone network to publish the first archive file based on the first 64 ledgers created on the network, as on average a new ledger is generated once every 4 seconds.
+As a result, you will see in the quickstart console output a message for `soroban rpc: waiting for ready state` and roughly 5 minutes later, you will see a follow-up message printed for `soroban rpc: up and ready`, you can begin using the soroban rpc service at this point.

 ### Deploy to Digital Ocean

 You can deploy the quickstart image to DigitalOcean by clicking the button below.
 It will by default create a container that can be used for development and testing, running the `latest` tag, in ephemeral mode, and on the `standalone` network.